haiwera-silk-cd/magento-devdocs/guides/v2.0/payments-integrations/payment-gateway/gateway-command.md

 ---
 group: payments-integrations
 subgroup: A_gateway
-title: Gateway Command
+title: 网关命令
-menu_title: Gateway Command
+menu_title: 网关命令
 menu_node:
 menu_order: 2
 version: 2.0
 github_link: payments-integrations/payment-gateway/gateway-command.md
 ---

-Gateway Command is a component of the Magento {% glossarytooltip 5b963536-8f03-45c4-963b-688021f4eea7 %}payment gateway{% endglossarytooltip %} that takes the [payload]({{ page.baseurl }}/payments-integrations/payment-gateway/payment-gateway-intro.html#terms) required for a particular payment provider and sends, receives, and processes the provider's response.
+网关命令 is a component of the Magento {% glossarytooltip 5b963536-8f03-45c4-963b-688021f4eea7 %}payment gateway{% endglossarytooltip %} that takes the [payload]({{ page.baseurl }}/payments-integrations/payment-gateway/payment-gateway-intro.html#terms) required for a particular payment provider and sends, receives, and processes the provider's response.
 For each operation (authorization, capture and so on) of a certain payment provider - a separate gateway command is added.

 ## Interface